 foresight

-The ability to think ahead and plan wisely for the future.
+Foresight (noun) means the ability to think ahead and plan wisely for the future.
+Example: “Buying insurance early showed real foresight on her part.”

-How to Use Foresight
+How to use foresight

 Learner’s notesIn plain EnglishPlanning ahead and anticipating what might happen, rather than being caught off guard.